hlgirard/CrystalML/README.md

 ![Travis CI status](https://travis-ci.com/hlgirard/CrystalML.svg?branch=master)

-Integrated tool to measure the nucleation rate of protein crystals from the dynamics of an array of independent identical droplets.
+Integrated tool to measure the nucleation rate of protein crystals from the crystallization kinetics of an array of independent identical droplets.

 From a directory containing a time-series of images of mutliple droplets, the tool segments individual droplet and uses a pre-trained CNN model to determine the presence or absence of crystals in each drop.
 The nucleation rate is evaluated from the rate of decay of the proportion of drops that _do not_ exhibit visible crystals.